It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 White slacks, blue blazers, and whatever else.

-Oh, they might have looked European.
+They might have looked European.

-Of course, now they look palm beach.
+Of course, now they look Palm Beach.

 I mean, that's official Palm Beach yacht uniform, including the stupid hat.